 Sales logarithms are not the only change AMAZON have recently made.
 They have changed, once again the way customer reviews work.

 This time for the best, in my opinion.

-No longer will payed for, swopped or gifted reviews count, and if things work well, they will not even be shown.
+No longer will paid for, swapped, or gifted reviews count, and if things work well, they will not even be shown.

 ONLY true, verified, genuine purchases by readers will count.
 NO form of solicited or professional reviews will be accepted.

-If Amazon can and do strictly enforce this rule, then for the first time will all authors get, and all readers have a genuine, believable overview to the quality of the books they are looking to purchase.
+If Amazon can and does strictly enforce this rule, then for the first time will all authors get, and all readers have a genuine, believable overview of the quality of the books they are looking to purchase.